Eraszz/tecracer-blog-projects/serverless-jenkins-on-ecs/README.md

 ![architecture](media/architecture.png)

 We will start by building the network infrastructure.
 The network will include the vpc, the subnets, the internet gateway, nat gateways, and route tables.
-The nat gateways are needed to allow our Jenkins Master and Agents to reach the public Internet.
+The nat gateways are needed to allow our Jenkins Controller and Agents to reach the public Internet.
 Public Internet access is needed to download container images from ECR and communicate with AWS Service APIs.
 To keep this setup simple, VPC Endpoints were not used to reach AWS Services securely.

 Once the network has been deployed, we will continue by setting up an ECS cluster.
 The ECS cluster will be used to run our ECS Service and Fargate tasks.
 In order to store data and the Jenkins configuration highly available across multiple availability zones, an AWS elastic file share (EFS) will be used.
 Decoupling the storage from the lifecycle of the containers greatly improves the reliability of the solution.
 In case of a Jenkins node failure, the container can be shut down without data loss.
 New containers will be able to access the data and configuration via EFS.

-To access our Jenkins Master node from outside AWS, an application load balancer will be deployed.
+To access our Jenkins Controller node from outside AWS, an application load balancer will be deployed.

 ## Try it yourself